Skip to main content

 • Name: Name: NetwrixAuditor-AzureFiles (this is an example — you can use any descriptive name for the app)

-• Supported account types (see below)
+• Supported account types (refer to Account types references)

 • Leave Redirect URI blank